Wedoourbest Child Protection Policy

-- Refrain from hiring children for domestic or other labor which is inappropriate given their age or developmental stage, which interferes with their time available for education and recreational activities, or which places them at significant risk of injury;
+- Refrain from hiring children for domestic or other labour which is inappropriate given their age or developmental stage, which interferes with their time available for education and recreational activities, or which places them at significant risk of injury;

 - Screening is equally important for volunteers/interns, board staff and volunteers, and consultants;

 - Information on child protection policies must be given before and on acceptance of employment or signing a volunteer agreement.
-A form must be signed agreeing to the child protection policy and stating that they have not had any previous convictions for abuse against children or violent behavior.
+A form must be signed agreeing to the child protection policy and stating that they have not had any previous convictions for abuse against children or violent behaviour.
 Their future employers will be informed if dismissed for abuse if the law in that country gives this option;

 - References should be checked preferably by telephone to give previous employers an opportunity to express concerns verbally;